QRadar Event and Flow Burst Handling (Buffer)

 The closer your average EPS or FPM rate is to the boundary of license limit of the appliance, the longer it can take to process the events from the temporary queue and the more time you are spending filling the queue.
 Systems that are closer to the boundary of their license during normal operation will take longer to return to normal operating condition.
 For example, a QRadar appliance with a 10,000 EPS license limit is going to take longer to empty the temporary queue when the average EPS rate is 9,500 versus as system where the average EPS rate is 7,000.

 Increasing the queue size will not resolve issues where systems continuously exceed their license capabilities because the excess data is added to the end of the temporary queue where it must wait to be processed.
 The larger the queue, the longer it will take those queued events to be processed by the appliance.
 The key to dealing with excess data is to have a system with enough license room to balance spikes in the event or flow rate to quickly process the queued data.

 Burst handling for excess events and flows helps the system deal with spikes in data and prevents dropped event or flow data.
-The best way to deal with spikes in data is to ensure that your deployment is properly sized for the event and flow rates in your network.
+The best way to deal with spikes in data is to ensure that your deployment is properly sized for the event and flow rates in your network or that administrators review for system notifications and adjust their license pools to meet the normal incoming data rate.
 If your system is continuously over license, administrators will repeatedly receive system notifications about being over license.
-In situations where your system is continually going over license, you review the QRadar Troubleshooting System Notifications Guide, contact an IBM Sales Representative or discuss your notifications with IBM Support.
+In situations where your system is continually going over license, you review the QRadar Troubleshooting System Notifications Guide, contact an IBM Sales Representative, or discuss your notifications with IBM Support.